 “Wow, a whole blog on post-hegemony.”
 (John McGowan)

-My name is Jon Beasley-Murray and I work at the University of British Columbia in Canada, with interests in cultural and political theory and Latin American Studies.
-This blog covers:
+My name is Jon Beasley-Murray and I work at the University of British Columbia in Vancouver, Canada, with interests in cultural and political theory and Latin American Studies.

-But the guiding thread is a series of reflections on hegemony, posthegemony, and related matters.
+If this blog has a guiding thread, this would be a series of reflections on hegemony, posthegemony, and related matters.

-Questions, suggestions, comments?
-Feel free to leave a comment or email.
+Questions, suggestions, observations, complaints, praise?
+Leave a comment or email.